olekawaii/thorn/README.md

 * There are numbered layers that can each hold one gif.
 * Every new frame, all the gifs advance by one frame.
-* Highter layers overshadow lower ones.
+* Higher layers overshadow lower ones.
 * Run commands on layers, the syntax being layer COMMAND [args]